21Sandesh/HTTP-Client-Server-Connection-using-TCP-IP/README.md

 ## Description

-This project implements a simple HTTP client-server communication system using TCP/IP.
-The server, implemented in C++, handles incoming requests from different clients.
-It writes and stores the data in a file named "data.txt" and reads the content of the file to send data back to the HTTP client.
+This project demonstrates a simple HTTP client-server communication system using TCP/IP.
+The server, implemented in C++, creates sockets, establishes connections, and handles incoming requests from multiple clients.
+The server writes received data to a file named "data.txt" and reads the file's content to send data back to HTTP clients.

-## Server Side
+## Server Features

 The server has the following functionalities:

-- Handles incoming requests from HTTP clients.
+- Socket Programming in C++
+- Connection establishment and management
-- Writes and stores client data in the "data.txt" file.
+- Handling incoming requests and storing data in "data.txt"
-- Reads the content of the file and sends it back to HTTP clients.
+- Reading data from "data.txt" and responding to HTTP clients

-## Client Side
+## Client Features

 The client side consists of a web page with the following features:

+- HTML-based client with a form for data input
-- Input fields for Name (Text), PRN (Number), Division (Dropdown), and Assignments (Checkbox).
+- Fields: Name (Text), PRN (Number), Division (Dropdown - CS-A, CS-B, CS-C, CS-D), Assignments (Checkbox - 1, 2, 3)
-- Upon submitting the data, it is sent to the server.
-- The server stores the data in the "data.txt" file.
+- Submits data to the server for storage in "data.txt"
+- Retrieves stored data from the server and displays it in a tabular form on the web page

-## Usage
+## Project Structure

+- Server - "server.cpp" C++ File for Server-side Implementation.
+- Client - "index.html" HTML File for Client-side Interface.

 ### Server

 1. Compile and run the server code written in C++.
 2. The server listens for incoming requests on a specified port.

+### Running the Server
+1. In the Terminal use the Command - g++ -std=c++11 -o server server.cpp -lboost_system -pthread
+   - server.cpp is the C++ File Name.
+2. Then use the Command - ./server (To Start the Server)

 ### Client